From Medan airport (Kuala Namu)

 You can trek from Berastagi to Bukit Lawang or vice versa, in around four days.

 If there's only one or two travelling, it will be cheaper to get a tourist bus than a private car.
-Contact your accommodation or a travel agent, they should run every day, but if there's no demand you might have to just pay for the whole car.
+The cost is 150,000rp to/from Berastagi, 200,000rp from Lake Toba.

 From Berastagi buses run to Padang Bulan bus station in Medan, and to Pinang Baris bus station, Medan.
 Pinang Baris is much more convenient for Bukit Lawang, whereas from Padang Bulan you'll have to take a local bus (or taxi) to Pinang Baris (Kampung Lalang).